CatoTheYounger97/odin-weatherapp/README.md

 # webdev-template
-A template for web development in VS Code.
-Using: Node, Webpack, Eslint and Prettier
+A weather app using WeatherAPI for the Odin Project.